UlyssesApokin/RobotGeometricModel/README.md

 The file **kurs.tex** is a latex file according to the documentation.
 Files **frame-content-sheet-gost2104-68.svg**, **frame-main-sheet-gost2104-68.svg**, **frame-titul-sheet-gost2104-68.svg** -- These are ESKD frames made in accordance with GOST 2.104-68.
 The **makepdf.sh** file is designed to translate all of the above files into a single pdf file.
-Don’t forget to convert the svg to pdf using inkscape or any other editor before doing this.
+Don't forget to transfer svg to pdf.

 ## RU